-Shopify is a commerce platform.
-It lets you create an online store and manage all e-commerce functions — including inventory, payment acceptance and shipping — in the same place.
-It's also a hosted platform, which means it's cloud-based.
-You don't have to purchase software and pay to upgrade it; your Shopify membership ensures you have access to the latest updates.
+Shopify is an e-commerce platform that lets you create an online store and manage all e-commerce functions – including inventory, payment acceptance and shipping – in the same place.
+It’s also a hosted platform, which means it’s cloud based.
+You don’t have to purchase software and pay to upgrade it; your Shopify membership ensures you have access to the latest updates.

 What are some benefits of Shopify?

-Another popular function of Shopify is its E-Commerce University, which provides access to numerous articles, how-to guides and other training resources.
-Shopify also has a 24/7 in-house support team.
+- Learning opportunities.
+Another popular function of Shopify is its Ecommerce University, which provides access to numerous articles, how-to guides and other training resources.

 How much does Shopify cost?

-- Transaction fees of 2% on all sales that don't use Shopify payment, in addition to credit card fees
+- Transaction fees: 2% on all sales that don’t use Shopify payment, in addition to credit card fees

 - Features: Two staff accounts, an online store with a blog, unlimited product listings, 24/7 support, manual order creation, discount codes, SSL certificate, abandoned cart recovery, ability to print shipping labels, fraud analysis, POS app for local sales, third-party POS and hardware support